 The majority of long term care Homes have waiting lists based upon the type of accommodation for which you have applied.
 Waitlists are managed by the Home And Community Care Support Services.
 If you have a question about the status of your application, or place on a waiting list, it is best to contact your Home And Community Care Support Services caseworker directly.

-The staff who provide care and services at Mill Creek Care Centre are all fully qualified and trained in their roles.
-In addition, each year staff are provided with ongoing education on regulated topics and are given opportunities to participate in additional relevant education relating to their job function.
+The team members who provide care and services at Mill Creek Care Centre are all fully qualified and trained in their roles.
+In addition, each year the team are provided with ongoing education on regulated topics and are given opportunities to participate in additional relevant education relating to their job function.

 Mill Creek Care Centre offers two types of accommodation for residents;